 - Local Markdown storage – Your notes are just text files on your computer.
 Open them in any text editor.
 No vendor lock-in.
 If Obsidian stops tomorrow, you still have all your work.
 That gives a peace of mind you don’t have with cloud apps.

-- Backlinks (Bi-directional links) – This is where the magic lies.
+- Backlinks (Bi-directional links) – This is where the magic is.
 Link to another note with [[double square brackets]], and both notes know about each other.
 You build a web of ideas this way.
 For example, I link my project notes to relevant articles, and then automatically see which projects belong to which article.

 That Graph View deserves some extra attention.
-At first, it seems like a fun toy – a bunch of circles with lines between them.
+At first, it seems like a fun toy – a bunch of bubbles with lines between them.
 But after a few months of use, you see real value.
 For example, I had notes about productivity, notes about focus, and notes about time management.
 The graph showed that those three clusters actually formed one big theme.
 I wouldn’t have seen that without that visualization.

 And those Community Plugins?
 That’s both the biggest strength and weakness of Obsidian at the same time.
 You can customize everything.
 Literally everything.
 But that also means you can spend hours building the perfect setup.
 I know people who spend more time tweaking their Obsidian than actually writing.
 It’s a rabbit hole.